Innocent/ Injured Spouse

 The Innocent Spouse

-If that party does not pay, the spouse is equally liable and will be contacted by the IRS.
-However, the law allows for relief from the joint liability based on an innocent spouse theory in three different ways:
+If the divorced/responsible party doesn't pay, the other spouse is equally liable and will be contacted by the IRS.
+However, the law allows for relief from the joint liability based on an "innocent" spouse theory in three different ways:

 Innocent Spouse relief

-The most common method which requires that a number of provisions are met.
+This is the most common method and requires that a number of provisions are met.
 Specifically,

-- The joint return must contain an understatement of the tax owed
+- The joint return must have contained an understatement of the tax owed

 - The petitioning taxpayer did not or could not have known about the understatement when the return was signed.